 Filing for Qualifying Family Members

 Certain qualifying family members are eligible for a derivative U visa based on their relationship to the principal, filing for the U visa.
-If the principal is under 21 years of age, he or she may petition on behalf of spouse, children, and parents.
-If the principal is 21 years of age or older, he or she may petition on behalf of spouse and children.
+If the principal is under 21 years of age, they may petition on behalf of spouse, children, and parents.
+If the principal is 21 years of age or older, they may petition on behalf of spouse and children.

 Applying for a Green Card

-A U visa holder may be eligible to apply for a Green Card if he or she meets certain requirements, including being physically present in the United States for a continuous period of at least three years while in U nonimmigrant status, and having not unreasonably refused to provide assistance to law enforcement since receiving the U visa.
+A U visa holder may be eligible to apply for a Green Card if they meet certain requirements, including being physically present in the United States for a continuous period of at least three years while in U nonimmigrant status, and having not unreasonably refused to provide assistance to law enforcement since receiving the U visa.

 Contact us if you have question or for a free consultation.